ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 1 lakh?

-I feel the number of aspirants who is ‘learning right’ by investing in the right resources is much less.
+I feel the number of aspirants who are ‘learning right’ by investing in the right resources is much less.

 I attribute this to two reasons: (1) Lack of awareness about the useful tools which help them to learn faster (2) Reluctance to invest in new resources.